oracle-livelabs/oic/oic-gen3/common/enable-file-server/enable-file-server.md

 This lab assumes you have:

-* Successfully provisioned Oracle Integration Instance and able to access the home page.
+* Successfully provisioned Oracle Integration 3 Instance and able to access the home page.

 ## Task 1: Enable File Server

-To begin using File Server in Oracle Integration, it must first be enabled for the Oracle Integration instance in the Oracle Cloud Infrastructure Console.
+To begin using File Server in Oracle Integration 3, it must first be enabled for the Oracle Integration 3 instance in the Oracle Cloud Infrastructure Console.
 Enabling File Server is a one time action.

-If you select File Server from the navigation pane and it's not yet enabled for Oracle Integration, the following message appears:
+If you select File Server from the navigation pane and it's not yet enabled for Oracle Integration 3, the following message appears:
    ![File Server Enablement](images/file-server-enablement0.png)

 To enable File Server:

-1. On the Oracle Cloud Get Started page, select the region in the upper right where you created your Oracle Integration instance.
+1. On the Oracle Cloud Get Started page, select the region in the upper right where you created your Oracle Integration 3 instance.
 Open the navigation menu in the upper left and click Developer Services.
 Under Application Integration, click Integration.
-2. If needed, select the compartment where you created your Oracle Integration instance.
+2. If needed, select the compartment where you created your Oracle Integration 3 instance.
 You should see your instance.

 3. Select your instance.
    The Integration Instance Details page is displayed.